dkarthe/webjeda-blog/_posts/2016-01-19-how-to-add-author-box-to-jekyll.md

 ## Step 4: Add author name in all posts
-Now in all your posts which are inside **_post** folder, you should add a new attribute called author
+Now in all your posts which are inside **_post** folder, you should add a new attribute called author and respective author name that you have used for details in **_config.yml** file.

 {% highlight html %}
 ---